fve/gazefis_display/README.md

 ## Outputs
 There is no output.
-Future versions will return Heading, QNH and
+Future versions will return Heading offset and QNH